selective focus photography of taxi signage

 A compelling exploration of fame and its toll, this novel takes readers on a journey through the gritty underbelly of Kisumu’s music scene.
 Otis Dinos, a once-celebrated guitarist, returns to confront his past and rediscover what’s left of his soul.
 With a hauntingly rich narrative and vivid characters, this story reveals the true cost of living in the spotlight.

-GORDON ONDIEK, FORMER MANAGER OF COLLELA MAZEE
+GORDON ONDIEK, FORMER MANAGER OF DR. COLLELA MAZEE

 An evocative and introspective narrative, this book explores the haunting legacy of a rock legend who returns to his roots.
 The story of Otis Dinos is both poignant and powerful, capturing the essence of struggle and redemption in the vibrant backdrop of Kisumu’s music scene.
 A must-read for fans of music and deep character studies.